To prospective students

 If you want to learn some self-defense skills, you'll do that if you train with us.
 Though if that's your main or only concern, you might just enroll in a self-defense class, or study a modern simplified art like Krav Maga.
 That's fine.
 (We occasionally offer classes in basic self-defense.)

 But if you want to develop not just your body, but your mind and spirit - if you're ready to begin a deep training that can improve your whole life - then I know of no better way than Seido Karate.

 In Japanese, this type of training is called "karate-do".
 The word "do" (pronounced "dough") means "way" or "path".
 It means karate as a way of life: not just punching and kicking, but training meant to enhance the practitioner's entire being.
-It's what I found in Seido Karate, and why I have continued my practice three decades.
+It's what I found in Seido Karate, and why I am still practicing over 35 years later.

 The founder of Seido Karate, Kaicho Tadashi Nakamura, was a champion competitor, one of the best in the world - a national hero in Japan after his knockout victory over a Thai kickboxing champion.
 The style of karate he originally came to the U.S. to teach was very strong but in some ways very limited.
 It was only accessible to people who were already physically strong.
 When he met a handicapped man who wanted to train, Kaicho Nakamura had a sort of awakening experience, and began to devote himself to developing a karate way that could benefit everyone.

 When I signed up for my first Seido Karate class at the White Marsh/Fullerton YMCA in 1985, I had no where it would take me.
 I didn't know that I would get to meet some of the best martial artists in the world - and wonderful ordinary karate students from around the globe.
 I didn't think that one day I would become an instructor, certainly not that I would get the opportunity to teach karate in Japan.
 I thought that I would get some exercise to develop my body; I didn't know that I would get training that would develop my heart as well.